 A follow-up study, which compared 5-HTP to placebo during a diet and non-diet period, found that those who took 5-HTP lost about 2% of body weight during the non-diet period and another 3% when they dieted.
 Those taking placebo did not lose any weight.
-However, doses used in these studies were high, and many people had nausea as a side effect.
+However, doses used in these studies were high, and many people experienced side effects such as nausea.
 If you are seriously overweight, see your health care provider before taking any weight-loss aid.
 Remember that you will need to change your eating and exercise habits to lose more than a few pounds.

 You can't get 5-HTP from food.
 The amino acid tryptophan, which the body uses to make 5-HTP, can be found in turkey, chicken, milk, potatoes, pumpkin, sunflower seeds, turnip and collard greens, and seaweed.

 5-HTP is made from tryptophan in the body, or can be taken as a supplement.
 Supplements are made from extracts of the seeds of the African tree Griffonia simplicifolia.
 5-HTP can also be found in many multivitamin and herbal preparations.

 How to Take It

 Because 5-HTP can be toxic at high doses, you should talk to your health care provider before taking 5-HTP.
 Your provider can help determine the right dose for you.